or

 4. DAB-Z

-DAB+ is a popular addition and is often one of the first hardware addons to an android headunit.
-DAB+ is digital radio received by an aerial, so there is no data or internet connection required to run it.
-This can be a huge advantage over streaming when internet is not accessible.
-Unfortunately DAB is not a worldwide service, but is well supported in the U.K.
+DAB+ is a popular addition and is often one of the first hardware add-ons to an Android headunit.
+DAB+ is digital radio received by an aerial, so no data or internet connection is required to run it.
+This can be a huge advantage over streaming when the internet is not accessible.
+Unfortunately, DAB is not a worldwide service but is well-supported in the U.K.

-The problem that lets down DAB is the factory installed APP.
-The solution is DAB-Z. The DAB-Z app replaces the factory app for a much upgraded user experience.
+The problem that lets down DAB is the factory-installed APP, and the solution is DAB-Z. The DAB-Z app replaces the factory app for a much-upgraded user experience.

 5. Amazon Music

-Another streaming service, Amazon Music has access to over 60 Million songs with a large number options for plans to help budget that can be easily updated to cover more devices as the need arises.
+Another streaming service, Amazon Music, has access to over 60 Million songs with many options for plans to help budget that can be easily updated to cover more devices as needed.
 The option of listening offline and unlimited skips is a plus point for us.
-If you have prime then getting the amazon music app for your android headunit is a no-brainer.
-Get yourself a free trial of Amazon Music (limited time deal)
+If you have Prime, getting the Amazon music app for your Android headunit is a no-brainer.
+Get yourself a free trial of Amazon Music (limited-time deal)

 6. The Launcher

-Launchers are your home screen.
-They could be described as the app that makes the biggest single change to the way you interact with your android headunit.
-There are many car launchers available and they cover many different types of user.
-We have lots of information about car launchers, so have a look and pick the right one for you.
+Launchers are your home screen and could be described as the app that makes the biggest change to how you interact with your Android headunit.
+Many car launchers are available and cover many different types of users.
+We have lots of information about car launchers, so look and pick the right one for you.

 7. Torque pro

 Torque is the software that communicates with an OBD2 reader.
-Having an OBD2 reader permanently connected to the car will feed back real time engine information to your android headunit.
-If you want this information from your vehicles engine you do need a compatible OBD2 reader first, but Torque is the app to use for OBD2.
+An OBD2 reader permanently connected to the car will feed real-time engine information to your Android headunit.
+If you want this information from your vehicle’s engine, you need a compatible OBD2 reader first, but Torque is the app for OBD2.

 8. Youtube

-When youtube came up as number 8 we were a little reluctant to include it.
-We are including it in our top 10 apps for an android headunit with a health warning.
+When youtube came up as number 8, we were reluctant to include it.
+We include it in our top 10 apps for an Android headunit with a health warning.
 Do not watch youtube videos while you are driving.
-Some countries are more strict on on this and we suggest you don’t have the app available on your launcher home screen.
+Some countries are more strict on this, and we suggest you don’t have the app available on your launcher home screen.
 Keep the youtube app one or two swipes away from home.
-This prevents it being seen at a glance of the screen and more likely to be on the correct side of the law.
+This prevents it from being seen at a glance on the screen and is more likely to be on the right side of the law.

 9. Firefox Browser

-While your need for a browser in an android headunit is rare, we like the features of Firefox.
-One useful feature is the ‘sync’ with the desktop version and phone firefox which allows ‘send to android headunit’ when you found a link tat would be more useful in the car.
+While your need for a browser in an Android headunit is rare, we like the features of Firefox.
+One useful feature is the ‘sync’ with the desktop version and phone Firefox which allows ‘send to’ the Android head unit when you find a link that would be more useful in the car.

 10. Sygic

-Sygic is a paid service, offline mapping system for android headunits.
-You can by a map for any part of the world and install it.
-No data required.
+Sygic is a paid service, offline mapping system for Android headunits.
+You can instantly see a map of any part of the world.
+No data is required.
 No hotspots or 4g signal loss to worry about.
-Data is still useful for an offline map to help with traffic prediction route planning though.
-Sygic has some very advanced features and it is worth looking into if SatNav is your thing.
+However, data is still useful for an offline map to help with traffic prediction route planning.
+Sygic has some very advanced features, and it is worth looking into if SatNav is your thing.

-You can try to fiddle around with versions, complain to spotify on their forums and directly to spotify.
-But we have awarded Amazon Music to No.2 spot now because this just works and that is what we want.
+You can try fiddling with versions, a complaint to Spotify on their forums, or directly to Spotify.
+But we have awarded Amazon Music to No.2 spot because this works and is what we want.

 Tunes.
 You need your tunes in the car.
-Sat in traffic on the commute or a caravan has overturned and ruined someone holiday. the clean-up takes time and your in-car music can help.
+Sat in traffic on the commute, or a caravan has overturned and ruined someone’s holiday.
+The clean-up takes time, and your in-car music can help.
 This spot falls to a music streaming service that plays your songs.
-There is a free option, but if you are into your music, you probably already have an account and this can be used on your android headunit.
+There is a free option, but if you are into your music, you probably already have an account, which can be used on your Android headunit.

 Update:

-With recent problems introduced by the people at spotify, it has become impossible to use it on an android headunit with the version available that the playstore.
-The solution is to install an older version that supports landscape mode.
-You can download that version here and follow the instructions to sideload it.
+With recent problems introduced by the people at Spotify, using it on an Android headunit with the version available in the Play Store has become impossible.
+The solution is to install an older version that supports landscape mode, and you can download that version here and follow the instructions to sideload it.